py60800/tunedb/README.md

 # TuneDB
 TuneDB is a desktop application  intended  initially to manage my own collection of Irish tunes (Those I play and those I want to learn).
 The main features are :

-- Search engine
 - Score display
 - Tune annotation: (How you like it, how you play it, free comment...)
 - Midi playing
+- Local search engine
 - MP3 playing with speed and pitch adjustment
 - Tune editing (using MuseScore4 as a companion application)
 - Tune import in ABC format (typically from [“thesession.org”](https://thesession.org))
 - sets, lists creation
 - ...

 **Important:** TuneDB has been developed primarily for a Linux Desktop and has been compiled and adapted for Windows.

-As of now, Windows version is distributed as source code.
+Windows version is distributed as source code and will soon be available as binary.
 (Installation procedure is described [Here](https://github.com/py60800/tunedb/blob/main/WINDOWS.md))

 Note that MP3 playing depends on your own collection MP3 files.